micheleangioni/phalcon-repositories/readme.md

 ## Introduction

-Phalcon Repositories lets you easily build repositories for your Phalcon models.
+Phalcon Repositories lets you easily build repositories for your Phalcon models, for both **SQL** and **Mongo** drivers.

 PHP 7.0+ and Phalcon 3 are required.
+The PHP Mongo extension is required when using the AbstractCollectionRepository.

 ## Installation

-Support can be installed through Composer, just include `"michele-angioni/phalcon-repositories": "~0.2"` to your composer.json and run `composer update` or `composer install`.
+Phalcon Repositories can be installed through Composer, just include `"michele-angioni/phalcon-repositories": "~0.3"` to your composer.json and run `composer update` or `composer install`.

-## Usage
+## Usage with SQL Drivers

 The abstract class `AbstractRepository` consists of a model wrapper with numerous useful queries to be performed over the Phalcon models.
 This way implementing the repository pattern becomes straightforward.